-As a mirror of motivations, it is possible to look at constraints upon academics.
-Like business, university science is a complex landscape and the views, requirements and motivations of its actors (e.g. universities, individual academics, funding bodies) are not homogenous (e.g. Evans, 2016; Lam, 2011).
+Like industry, university science is a complex landscape and the views, requirements and motivations of its actors (e.g. universities, individual academics, funding bodies) are not homogenous (Evans, 2016; e.g. Lam, 2011).
 Conventional wisdom suggests that Intellectual Property (IP) and cultural differences are key barriers to collaboration (Abreu et al., 2009; Lambert, 2003), and this is still borne out to some extent by studies such as Dowling (2015) that consulted a variety of stakeholders (e.g. universities, SMEs, Trade Associations) in which only 10-15% of the input was from scientists themselves.
 Studies that consulted only university-based scientists as individuals (24,443 respondents in total), however, disagree strongly and rate these factors as relatively unimportant (Abreu et al., 2009; D'Este and Perkmann, 2011; Evans, 2016).
-These suggest limitations on time in a scientist's working day as an important (e.g. Evans, 2016; Lazarsfeld-Jensen and Morgan, 2009), and perhaps the overriding (Abreu et al., 2009), constraint on university-business collaboration.
-Speculatively this will dominate an academic's decision making, framing actions whatever their motivations and desires may or may not be, but whilst this factor has been identified it has not yet been explored in detail with respect to impact.
+These place limitations on time in a scientist's working day as an important (Evans, 2016; e.g. Lazarsfeld-Jensen and Morgan, 2009), and perhaps the overriding (Abreu et al., 2009), constraint on university-industry collaboration.
+This will likely therefore dominate an academic's decision making, framing actions whatever their motivations and desires may or may not be.